-All the District Educational Officers and Regional Joint Directors of School Education, Principals of IASEs, CTEs, DIETS in the state and GCPE Hyderabad, are requested to observe the 11U November 2016 as “Birthday of Late Sri Moulana Abut Kalam Azad” and implement the instructions issued earlier on the occasion of the Birthday of Late Moulana.
+National Education Day in India is observed on November 11 every year to commemorate the birth anniversary of Maulana Abul Kalam Azad, the first minister of education of independent India.
+All the District Educational Officers and Regional Joint Directors of School Education, Principals of IASEs, CTEs, DIETS in the state and GCPE Hyderabad, are requested to observe the 11th November as “Birthday of Late Sri Moulana Abut Kalam Azad” and implement the instructions issued earlier on the occasion of the Birthday of Late Moulana.

 Especially, in a State like Telangana needs a special focus on its education because the recent survey enlightens us on educational statistics as follows: Educational Statistics

-- 1. Telangana State Literacy Rate – 66.46%
+- Telangana State Literacy Rate – 66.46%

-- 2. Male Literacy Rate – 74.95%
+- Male Literacy Rate – 74.95%

 - Female Literacy Rate – 57.92%

-- 4. Rural Literacy Rate – 57.25%
+- Rural Literacy Rate – 57.25%

 - Urban Literacy Rate – 81.09%

 - Advt. in Mass Media